 Join the Artful Workgroup

-We’re looking for people with skills in any area of art including performance arts, visual arts like graphics, painting, screen printing, building props, etc. and people at any skill level with creative strategic humor and energy who like to brainstorm.
-Contact Lisa M.
+We’re looking for people with skills in any area of art including performance arts, visual arts like graphics, painting, drawing, screen printing, building props, etc. and people at any skill level with creative strategic humor and energy who like to brainstorm.
+Contact Lisa.

 Online, register here.

-Want more general information about how to participate with 350 Seattle?
-Check out this handy new volunteer welcome guide.
+Want more general information about 350 Seattle?
+Then check out our handy volunteer welcome guide.

 Unsure what you want to do?
 Still have questions about who we are and what we do?
 Schedule a time to chat with Shemona either by phone or video chat.